jithesh82/guitartuner/README.md

 # guitartuner
-python tkinter app to tune guitar.
+A guitar tuner app written in python.
+It can be used to tune guitar regularly as well while changing the guitar strings to to tune the strings.

 ## usage